biennt/f5bigiponvngcloud/README.md

 step 11
 ![VNG Cloud Portal Login](/img/vng-bigip-instance-detail.png)
 ### Accessing F5 BIGIP Instance Management Interface <a name="I2"></a>
+Check your inbox, you will have an email from VNG Cloud team with detail of how to access your instance.<br>
+Example as the one below:
 ![VNG Cloud Portal Login](/img/vng-bigip-logindetail.png) step 11
 ![VNG Cloud Portal Login](/img/vng-securitygroup.png)